swnesbitt/ATMS-597-SP-2020/ATMS-597-SP-2020-Project-3/README.md

 We will consider the mean environment on the days where we have precipitation greater than the 95th percentile (top 5% of raining days).
 To consider the environment we will use NCEP reanalysis data (https://www.esrl.noaa.gov/psd/data/gridded/data.ncep.reanalysis.html)

+Download all data from the /data/ folder in order to recreate the plots